11 must-have features for membership websites (+ Free checklist)

 So it’s worth testing out your various page designs on a mobile device before going live.

-When testing your mobile environments, be sure your membership sites work well with the Google Chrome and Safari browsers in particular.
+When testing your mobile environments, be sure your membership communities work well with the Google Chrome and Safari browsers in particular.
 They’re the most frequently used browsers on mobile, with Chrome taking up 61.6% market share and Safari at 28.4% market share.

 There are no signs of mobile usage slowing down, so be sure to use a membership platform that allows you to create a mobile-friendly site.